-If you’ve decided to give learning Japanese a go then here are some language learning tips and affordable online Japanese language programs that are worth taking a look at.
+Below are a list of language learning tips to help you get off to a good start in your Japanese studies.
+If you’ve decided to give it a go then here are some language learning tips and affordable online Japanese language programs that are worth taking a look at.

 #1 Firstly, how often you study has the greatest impact on learning Japanese.

 Another way to learn Japanese fast has to do with what time of the day or night you study.
 Studies indicate that students who study upon waking and before they go to sleep at night remember more!
 So burn a little midnight oil!
 Or zip through your study targets or vocabulary with that morning java.

 #3 Language Learning Tips for Japanese - Pronunciation